A Common Galaxy-Independent Radial Structure of Dark Matter: Empirical Radial Dependence of the DM Mass Ratio

+to be compared with the mean relative error of $\overline{\sigma(\gobs/\gbar) / (\gobs/\gbar)}= 0.31$.
+A full decomposition of the residual scatter into distance, inclination, and mass-to-light-ratio systematics is beyond the scope of this empirical analysis.

+The bottom panel of Figure \ref{fig:SPARC1} shows the residuals as a function of $\rsc$ as well as the projection onto the y-axis.

+Average residuals of data within $\rsc$-bins are shown as thick red points.
+The statistical errors are within the point size.
+They demonstrate the absence of systematic deviations as a function of $\rsc$.
+Deviations are visible only for $\rsc < 0.05$, where the uncertainty of the mass ratio is large.
+Measurements with residuals exceeding 2.5 standard deviation are eliminated for the final fit, shown as black horizontal lines.
+The data range is indicated by the two vertical red lines.

+For comparison thick blue points show the average residuals of the fit by \citep{McGaugh2016} (converted to $DM_{rat} ( \rsc)$): systematic deviations from zero are visible for the lower values of $\rsc$, resulting in a mean residual of $0.131 \pm 0.01$ The origin of this systematic trend is not investigated further here.
+It may reflect the adopted one-parameter functional form of the empirical RAR relation

-In summary, the resulting relation $g_{\mathrm{obs}}(g_{\mathrm{bar}})$ provides a consistent and unbiased description of the SPARC data within the observational uncertainties, with no indication of systematic galaxy-dependent deviations.
-It therefore provides a robust empirical basis for the derivation of galaxy-independent radial structure in Section \ref{sec:4}.
+In summary, the relation $\DMrat(\rsc)$ of Equation \ref{equ:mratfit} provides a consistent and uniform description of the SPARC data within the quoted acceleration uncertainties.
+No systematic trend is seen in the residuals over the investigated acceleration range; possible dependencies on galaxy subclasses are not tested separately here.
+It provides a robust basis for the derivation of a galaxy-independent radial structure.
 This formulation does not introduce new empirical information beyond the acceleration relation itself, but provides a direct radial representation that makes the implied halo structure explicit.
-In particular, it allows the radial dependence and normalization of the dark-matter component to be expressed in a unified form across galaxies.